Asparagus Dish & Fork, Carroll County

 Accession number(s): MSA SC 1545-0923-1 (dish) and MSA SC 1545-0923-2 (fork)

-This asparagus dish represents Carroll County, the county named in honor of Charles Carroll of Carrollton, one of Maryland’s four Signers of the Declaration of Independence who died in 1832.
-The county was formed from Baltimore and Frederick Counties in 1837.
+This asparagus dish represents Carroll County, the county named in honor of Charles Carroll of Carrollton, one of Maryland’s four Signers of the Declaration of Independence.
+The county was formed from Baltimore and Frederick counties in 1837, five years after Carroll’s death.
 The Great Seal and the Cruiser are flanked with native trees and cornucopias of fruits and vegetables.
 Sprays of strawberries, blackberries, plums and vegetables surround the eagles on either side of the tray.

 Scenes across the top (left to right):